 Debugging Preparation: Console Projects (C#, C++, Visual Basic, F#)

-Preparing to debug a Console project is similar to preparing to debug a Windows project, with some additional considerations.
+Preparing to debug a Console project is similar to preparing to debug a Windows project, with some additional considerations such as setting command-line arguments and how to pause the app for debugging.
 For more information, see Windows Forms Applications, and Debugging Preparation: Windows Forms Applications (.NET).
 Because of the similarity of all console applications, this topic covers the following project types:

 C#, Visual Basic, and F# Console Application